EveIsSim/Flecto/README.md

-> ⚠️ **Beta Disclaimer**
-> This library is under active development.
-Its API is not stable and may change at any time.
-> It is not recommended for production use yet.

 # Flecto

 Fluent, safe, and flexible SQL SELECT query builder for .NET (starting with .NET 9+) with structured filters, sorting, and pagination, designed for use with Dapper and extensible to other providers and sql dialects.

 ## Why Flecto?

 Stop building SQL manually.
 Flecto lets you dynamically and safely construct SQL queries in .NET using structured filters, sorting, and pagination.
 It automatically manages parameters, prevents SQL injection, and keeps your query logic clean and maintainable, whether used in HTTP APIs or internal services.

 ## Who is this for?
 * Building Read APIs with structured, dynamic queries.